Signing lease effortlessly unwise?

 4 Likes

-indeed zero leases are standard. my cousin the quasi-personal representative of our grandpa’s intestated mineral rights wasn’t even authorized to sign the lease except through thee heirship affidavit which the oil producer accepted. cousin wasn’t even a owner, his mother was as was 3 other relatives. my fathers’ wife wasn’t even consulted/informed at that time. my cousin along with his deceased fathers’ family lawyer assumed the small acreage wasn’t gunna produce anything basically. as we know a lease does mean little as far as predicting yields. so 2 wells later and then a BUY out by another oil producer created a ball of confusion on my own fathers’ side resulting in eventually 3 years later a Suspension by new oil company. so a year after THAT (now) I, as a legit co-owner still have not received 1$ in royalties from the 11 grand owed me and my siblings. tho that “fat check” is hopefully 6 weeks away. doesn’t mean I haven’t suffer’d.
+Indeed zero leases are standard.
+My cousin, the quasi-personal representative of our grandpa’s intestated mineral rights, wasn’t even authorized to sign the lease except through the heirship affidavit which the oil producer accepted.
+Cousin wasn’t even an owner; his mother was, as were three other relatives.
+My father’s wife wasn’t even consulted or informed at that time.
+My cousin, along with his deceased father’s family lawyer, assumed the small acreage wasn’t going to produce anything basically.
+As we know, a lease does mean little as far as predicting yields.
+So two wells later and then a buyout by another oil producer created a ball of confusion on my own father’s side resulting in eventually three years later a suspension by the new oil company.
+So a year after that (now) I, as a legit co-owner, still have not received one dollar in royalties from the 11 grand owed me and my siblings, though that “fat check” is hopefully six weeks away.
+Doesn’t mean I haven’t suffered.